Careers @ WAUSM

 • Conducts self with WAUSM’s Mission and Core Values guiding all activities and interactions

-• Completes other duties as assigned by the Associate Dean of Admissions and Student Affairs
+• Completes other duties as assigned by the management team

 Education, Experience, and Attributes: